sadsonmk/alx-low_level_programming/0x0B-malloc_free/README.md

 The file 1-strdup.c is a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.

+The file 2-str_concat.c is a function that concatenates two strings.